-Figure 8 Representative wireless applications with corresponding classifications (1)-(13) from Table 1 and their wireless communication features
+Figure 8-Representative wireless applications with corresponding classifications (1)-(13) from Table 1 and their wireless communication features

-Figure 9 shows the permissible delay for representative wireless applications as in [13] and [16].
-For some wireless applications such as robot control and urgent announcement, the urgency and accuracy of information arrival timing requires less than one millisecond latency.
+Figure 9 shows the permissible delay for representative wireless applications as in Flexible Factory Project [18][13] and NICT press release-[21][16].
+This permissible delay is for end-to-end including wired and wireless portions.
+For some wireless applications, such as robot control and urgent announcement, the urgency and accuracy of information arrival timing requires less than one millisecond latency.
 On the other hand, particularly in the categories of quality (inline inspection, etc.) and management (preventive maintenance, etc.), there are many wireless applications that tolerate latencies larger than 100 ms.